Szybka Kolej Miejska (Tricity): Time of changes

 The fall of the communist regime and the change of economic system brought an enormous increase in the use of private automobiles, and as a result a decreasing number of passengers in urban mass transport.
 During the 1990s, the annual number of passengers served by SKM was halved, from 80 million to 40 million, but it continued to be an important urban transport service in Tricity.

 Market economy forced many reorganizations in PKP.
 The main change was to leave the division made on a geographical basis and start to divide PKP in departments depending on responsibility.
 As a part of these changes, the Urban Passenger Transport Department was founded in Gdańsk, responsible for marketing trade side of SKM.

 Alongside these changes, works on commercializing PKP were in progress and soon after SKM became a separate company in July 2001.

-In June 2005 the line to Nowy Port was finally closed, as it proved no income.
+In June 2005 the line to Nowy Port was finally closed, as it provided no income.

 On December 2, 2005, SKM achieved 25th place in the top 100 Polish companies by Rzeczpospolita newspaper.
 It was the highest place in Pomeranian Voivodship and the highest position for the company from the PKP Group.

-Tensions in SKM management

-After 2003 the key people in SKM were Mikołaj Segień (CEO) and Piotr Małolepszy (CFO).
-After they finished their terms PKP put Andrzej Osipów and Maciej Lignowski in their places.
-This move was strongly criticised by SKM employees and labor unions, which were afraid that SKM would be incorporated in PKP Przewozy Regionalne (one of the PKP Group companies, responsible for local railway services).
-PKP Przewozy Regionalne is widely known to be unprofitable and to have serious debt problems.

-Under the threat of a strike (an official letter was sent to PKP on 13 June), PKP management invited labor unions and employees' representatives to talks in Warsaw on 14 July 2006.
-The talks started at 4 AM and as a result, an agreement was signed.
-This agreement stated that Piotr Małolepszy was to stay on the SKM management board together with new members.
-The other parties taking part in talks were the government of the Pomeranian Voivodship and the national labor union of railway engineers.
-Segień had retired after finishing work for SKM, but it is possible that he will be hired by the local government as the person responsible for local transport in marshall's office.